fboglind/project-acholi/README.md

 - Save all translations and results
 - Identify the best performing configuration

-The script will create a timestamped directory with:
+The script will also create a timestamped directory with:
-- All translations for each configuration
+- Translations for each configuration
 - A CSV file with all results
 - Logs showing the best configuration